ourpubliccodes/STSNet_SW/README.md

 # STSNet_SW

-Codes and models for manuscript submitted to ACII 2023.
+Codes and models for the manuscript submitted to ACII 2023.